 The greatest environmentalists of all time.
 The story of Buddha, Gandhi, Einstein, Næss and Lovelock.

-Buddha the greatest environmentalist discuss Buddhism Ethics.
-Buddhas great wisdom and the philosophy describe a world in which all creatures have the equal right to live.
+Buddha, the greatest environmentalist, discusses Buddhism Ethics.
+Buddha’s great wisdom and the philosophy describe a world in which all creatures have the equal right to live.
 Do not kill any living beings, people, animals, forest and mountains.
 A philosophy followed by great thinkers such as Gandhi, Einstein and Næss.
 Buddhism Ethics have a vast influence on modern environmentalism

 The third post in the series The greatest environmentalists is dedicated a small, nevertheless, great man Gandhi was able to free India from the British Empire without the use of violence.
 Gandhi with his Chakra spinning wheel became the symbol of peaceful resistance

 In the series the greatest Original Environmentalist, we are entering modern times and two of the greatest thinkers ever lived finally meets with a time span of 2500 years, Albert Einstein meets Prince Siddhartha Gautama, who known as The Buddha (the one that is enlightened according to Indian languages Pāli and Sanskrit).
 Einstein shared the same view on humanity and philosophies that everything is interconnected